Finsaki/ekuitti-backend/README.md

 ## Other
 1. (Optional) Update the PORT value to .env file, default is 8080
+2. (Optional) Update the FRONTURI value to .env file, default is http://localhost:3000
-2. Update SECRET value to .env file, it is used for token creation when user logs in, can be any string value
+3. Update SECRET value to .env file, it is used for token creation when user logs in, can be any string value

 ### .env file required contents
 ```